compsigh/web/app/docs/web-platform/how-to-publish.md

 <p style={{color: 'red' }}>(required)</p>

-this doesn't show up by default anywhere on the page itself, but like the `title`, is used in the community tab, search engines, and elsewhere when shared.
+this doesn't show up on the page itself, but like `title`, is used in the community tab, search engines, and elsewhere when shared.

 <Spacer size={16} />